roncterry/lab_env_tools/README.md

 A standard lab machine image based on openSUSE is provided for developing and running lab environments.
 This lab machine image is preconfigured for Libvirt/KVM to be run as a regular user.
 It also has a number of other extras preconfigured such as additional GNOME Shell extensions and additional scripts for lab machine, lab environment and VM management.
 GNOME is the default desktop environment.

-A page contianing the instructions for installing this standard image can be found here: https://github.com/roncterry/configure-as-labmachine
+A page containing the instructions for installing this standard image can be found here: https://github.com/roncterry/configure-as-labmachine

 ## Lab Environment Installer Framework